Maryland CPA Services Built Around State-Specific Decisions

 Maryland Nonprofit Audits (Charitable Solicitations Act)

 Under Maryland's Charitable Solicitations Act, charities registered with the Maryland Office of the Secretary of State are generally required to submit audited financial statements when annual gross income from charitable contributions exceeds $750,000, and reviewed financial statements when gross income is between $300,000 and $750,000.
-Audited statements are also routinely expected by the Abell Foundation, the Weinberg Foundation, the Goldseker Foundation, the Maryland Philanthropy Network members, and major Baltimore- and DC-area grantmakers.
+Audited statements are also routinely expected by major Maryland grantmakers, boards, lenders, and oversight bodies.

 Maryland 401(k) & Employee Benefit Plan Audits

 Maryland plan sponsors filing Form 5500 generally require an ERISA-compliant audit when the plan has 100 or more participants with account balances at the start of the plan year — the participant-counting rule effective post-SECURE 2.0.
-We perform full-scope and §103(a)(3)(C) limited-scope benefit plan audits for 401(k), 403(b), and defined-benefit plans across Maryland, including plans sponsored by federal contractors along the I-95 and I-270 corridors, biotech and life sciences companies around Rockville/Bethesda, healthcare systems (Johns Hopkins, University of Maryland Medical, MedStar), and Port of Baltimore logistics employers.
+We perform full-scope and §103(a)(3)(C) limited-scope benefit plan audits for 401(k), 403(b), and defined-benefit plans across Maryland, including plans sponsored by federal contractors, biotech and life sciences companies, healthcare systems, logistics employers, and regional professional-services firms.

 Maryland Single Audits (Uniform Guidance)